John Stubbs banner image

-Music Director and Conductor of the Golden State Ballet, John Stubbs conducts the San Diego Symphony for Golden State Ballet productions ranging from ballet standards such as The Nutcracker, Paquita, and Serenade to premieres of new works with music of Bach, Vivaldi, De Falla, Albinoni, George Crumb, and Yoav Talmi.
+John Stubbs is Music Director and Conductor of the Golden State Ballet, where he leads the San Diego Symphony in the beloved classic The Nutcracker.
+Other ballets include Paquita and Serenade, as well as premieres of new works featuring music by Bach, Vivaldi, De Falla, Albinoni, George Crumb, and Yoav Talmi.

-In addition, he is the creator and director of Luscious Noise, an eclectic performance series at the Anthology jazz club, designed to bring new audiences to classical music through the combination of live music and video in a more intimate, contemporary atmosphere.
+Mr. Stubbs is the creator and director of Luscious Noise, an eclectic performance series at San Diego’s Anthology jazz club that brings new audiences to classical music through the pairing of live performance and video in an intimate, contemporary setting.

-He is a violinist with the San Diego Symphony.
+He holds a position as violinist with the San Diego Symphony.

 Testimonials